 No. BetaBooks limits formatting to paragraphs, italics, blockquotes, and section breaks.

 This is a carefully considered choice.
-The reason we do this is, there are nearly infintely many devices and screen sizes out there, and it's critical that your book look nice and readable on all of them.
+The reason we do this is, there are innumerable devices and screen sizes out there, and it's critical that your book look nice and readable on all of them.
 More than half of readers use their phone or tablet to read on BetaBooks.
 When you do fancy formatting designed for print or wide screen monitors, it might look right on your screen but it probably won't look nice on everyone's screen.
-We've done the hard work of desiging a simple manuscript format that looks professional and clean on every device.
+We've done the hard work of designing a simple manuscript format that looks professional and clean on every device.

-Another benefit of simplifying formatting is it keeps the app nice and easy to use, so you spend your time writing, not fussing with software :)
+Another benefit of simplifying formatting is it helps you stay focused on writing a good story, not fussing with software :)

 Some places where I had italics, I see asterisks instead.